Common Name: Gopher Frog

 Scientific Name: Rana capito

 Family: Ranidae – True Frog family

-The Gopher Frog has two subspecies – the Carolina Gopher Frog (Rana capito capito) and the Florida Gopher Frog (Rana capito aesopus).
-The Florida Gopher Frog is darker in color, ranging from grey to brown while the Carolina Gopher Frog is lighter, varying from white, brown, and yellow.
+The frog has two subspecies – the Carolina Gopher Frog (Rana capito capito) and the Florida Gopher Frog (Rana capito aesopus).
+The Florida Gopher Frog is darker in color, ranging from grey to brown while the other subspecies is lighter in color, varying from white, brown, and yellow.